jetsonhacks/allxon-ota-example/README.md

 # allxon-ota-example
 Example files for an over the air (OTA) update using the Allxon service for NVIDIA Jetson.
 Example for JetsonHacks video on YouTube.
+Here's the article: https://wp.me/p7ZgI9-3Qr

 There are deliberate placed issues for the scripts presented here.
 These are addressed when going through the educational video.